malamdar90/US-Road-Map/README.md

 The maps below were generated based on **~1.5 billion** records of data.

 - STEP 1: Summarized ~1.5 billion records to ~11 million records
-- STEP 2: Created map based on the ~11 million records
+- STEP 2: Creates map based on the ~11 million records

 <br>